-Impervious area reduction techniques, such as retaining vegetation and open space, clustering buildings, disconnecting residential downspouts, and constructing pervious pavement and green roofs, may be used as techniques to help mitigate stormwater runoff and reduce the size of the required stormwater management facilities.
-Impervious area reduction techniques should be identified during the site planning process (See Chapter 2 and Appendix B).
+Impervious area reduction techniques, such as retaining vegetation and open space, clustering buildings, and constructing porous pavement and green roofs, may be used as techniques to help mitigate stormwater runoff and reduce the size of the required stormwater management facilities.
+Impervious area reduction techniques should be identified during the site planning process (See Chapter 2).